 - Friendly Enemy: One of the main character development arcs in the early series is how Rowan and Greengrass' relationship mellows into this.

 - Frozen in Time: 18 seasons and the series remained firmly in the 1960s.
 In fact, it was specifically 1969 long enough that one character had two full term pregnancies in that year...

 - Oscar's progression from police sergeant, to postmaster, to landlord appears to progress approximately in real time, making this all the more jarring.

-- Get Rich Quick Scheme: Vernon Scripps' favoured way of making a living.
+- Get-Rich-Quick Scheme: Vernon Scripps' favoured way of making a living.

-- The Ghost: Mrs. Ventress.
+- The Ghost: Mrs. Ventriss.

-- The Grim Reaper: wanders around in the background shortly before Oscar Blaketon cops it.
+- The Grim Reaper: Wanders around in the background shortly before Oscar Blaketon cops it.

 - I Am Spartacus

 - In Name Only: Already a very loose adaptation of Nicholas Rhea' source novels, the show quickly went its own way.